wpswings/mwb-bookings-for-woocommerce/README.txt

 Check out [**WooCommerce Bookings knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/bookings-for-woocommerce/?utm_source=wpswings-bookings-kb&utm_medium=bookings-org-page&utm_campaign=bookings-kb)

 == Changelog ==

+= 3.7.0 - Released on 4 August 2025 =
+* New: Compatibility with gift cards.
+* New: Compatibility with subscription.
+* New: Compatibility with Wallet.
+* New: Latest compatibility With WP[6.8.2] and WC[10.0.4].
+* New: sale banner image added.
+* New: Elementor / Gutenberg Blocks compatibility.

 = 3.6.0 - Released on 14 July 2025 =
 * New: Import an export data from Airbnb.